vibraneur-capstone/vape-sensor-inventory/README.md

 This micro-service is powered by *Flask* with *connexion* which auto handles all HTTP request mapping
 For details refer to `swagger.yaml`

+## Release Note (Feb 2, 2020)
+1. Refactored code structure to follow best practices including the use of `facade`, and `DTO` mapper, to improve code readability and maintainability.
+2. Previous Violations to Swagger contract have all been resolved.
+3. Enabled `response validation` in Flask App to ensure developer maintain the integrity of swagger
+4. TODO items: refer to [TODO section](#todo-fed-2-2019)

 ## Setup
 > Install `pip`
 > Make sure to have python3